The CV GLOW UP Checklist

 'My recent Final Collection won the 'One To Watch' i-d NextGen Competition — my collection won out of 600 entries.

 I assisted with the design of [brand name] online magazine, which has a readership of 75K and daily traffic of 5K.

 8. Let's showcase your Dissertation in a section on your CV!
 Dissertations say ALOT about you as a creative and showing it off often gets neglected.
 Having it as another section also helps if you feel your Experience section is looking a little sparse.
 Keep it simple, for example:

 [Dissertation Topic: a brief overview of 1-2 sentences, why you chose it as a topic etc.]

-- If you are working on any Live Projects or side hustles that are related (such as a fashion blog or Etsy shop) add it as a new section as it is still experience!
-For example: when I was working in the fashion industry and simultaneously on FYI, I would have FYI on my CV under Live Projects.
+- If you are working on any Live Projects or side hustles that are related (such as a fashion blog or Etsy shop) add it as a new section - it's still experience!
+For example, when I was working in the fashion industry and simultaneously on FYI, I would have FYI on my CV under Live Projects.
 Why?
 Because it showed off my relevant skills and employability strengths.

 - Decide on a killer (and legible) font pairing for your CV to take it to the next level.
-Check out this FYI article for some killer font pairings and font downloads, but also this FYI article for some more inspo!
+Check out this FYI article for some killer font pairings and font downloads, and this FYI article for some more inspo!